yua10/rock_paper_Scissors/week-1/version-control/version-control-exercise/README.md

 **Create GitHub Repository:**
 - One member of each pair should create a new repository on GitHub to host the website project.
 - Choose a descriptive name for the repository and add a brief description if necessary.
-- Make sure to select the option to initialize the repository with a README file.
+- Make sure to select the option to initialise the repository with a `README` file.

 **Transfer Website Project:**
 - The same member of the pair (let's call you partner A) should navigate to the directory containing their website project on their local machines.